 The story of Danny van Brenk - Cancer fighter

-An online auction was set up, friends organized a charity run, hairdressers worked a day for him, his old soccer club, GVVV, organized a charity match, their rivals, Spakenburg, also collected several thousand euros, and strangers donated money, lots of money.
-And, as astonished as he was by all this, Danny van Brenk was able to prolong the few months he had left to a couple of years-and maybe even more.
-Click here for his crowdfunding page, and click here for his Facebook page.
+An online auction was set up, friends organised a charity run, hairdressers worked a day for him, his old soccer club, GVVV, organised a charity match, their rivals, Spakenburg, also collected several thousand euros, and strangers donated money, lots of money.
+And, as astonished as he was by all this, Danny van Brenk was able to prolong the few months he had left to a couple of years and maybe even more.

 This is translated from an article published in the Dutch newspaper De Volkskrant on Saturday 8 August 2015.
 This is about one of our very first patients, Danny van Brenk.
 If you are interested in the whole article, please click here.